There is now a "dummies" book on using iPads in schools and colleges! Sam Gliksman, iPad in Education for Dummies (2013). The book promises

-In a recent post, I mentioned some ways that I thought Ipads could be especially useful in the classroom.
-Apple is very active in encouraging educators to adopt Ipads, but you know what happens when educators require students to have Ipads--there is an explosion of gaming and social media-ing.
-(See, Devin Leonard, The iPad Goes to School)
+In a recent post (no longer available), I mentioned some ways that I thought iPads could be especially useful in the classroom.
+Apple is very active in encouraging educators to adopt iPads, but you know what happens when educators require students to have iPads--there is an explosion of gaming and social Media.
+See, Devin Leonard, The iPad Goes to School (no longer available).

-IPads in Education - Exploring the use of iPads and mobile devices in schools and colleges
+iPads in Education - Exploring the use of iPads and mobile devices in schools and colleges (no longer available)

 No doubt that iPads can be a far cheaper alternative that sitting students in front of desktops or even laptops in the classroom.
 It is really easy for students to watch videos; and they can do some quick exams or surveys, and they can even quickly work together on typing up some things.
 I'd like to see more students actually show up in class with iPads to see how they are working out.

 50 resources for iPad use in the classroom, Charlie Osborne, is a set of really good links.
-I found Evernote and Writepad and lists of other tutorials about using the Ipad.
+I found Evernote and Writepad (no longer available) and lists of other tutorials about using the iPad.
 I also found this list of Note-taking apps, and there seem to be a lot more on the way.
-Here are some more apps that I need to check out: Study Blue flashcards (see also Quizlet), Graphing calculator, Trello for group collaboration projects, Outliner.
-As I am trolling around the web, looking for substantive articles that deal with using the Ipad and smartphones in the college classroom, I stumbled upon something called ItunesU course Manager.
+Here are some more apps that I need to check out: Study Blue flashcards (see also Quizlet), Graphing calculator (no longer available), Trello for group collaboration projects, Outliner.
+As I am trolling around the web, looking for substantive articles that deal with using the iPad and smartphones in the college classroom, I stumbled upon something called ItunesU course Manager.
 Maybe I can use that instead of Blackboard.

-Rita Robison, Top 10 reasons why an iPad won't replace a laptop for your college student (little work will get done because of gaming temptations)
+Rita Robison, Top 10 reasons why an iPad won't replace a laptop for your college student (no longer available), little work will get done because of gaming temptations)

 iPads in Use in Wabash Classrooms, students can annotate the course materials that they read using Iannotate, but what a stupid thing to say re laptops: "The laptops took up space, annotation and reading was clumsy, and they crowed the students' workspaces making learning more difficult."